-- Improve safety and eliminate hazards for all users of Cape Cod's transportation system. - Provide and promote a balanced and efficient transportation system that includes healthy transportation options and appropriate connections for all users - Provide an efficient and reliable transportation system that will serve the current and future needs of the region and its people
+- 2. Provide and promote a balanced and efficient transportation system that includes healthy transportation options and appropriate connections for all users - 3.
+Provide an efficient and reliable transportation system that will serve the current and future needs of the region and its people